AntMousinho/cipherProject/README.md

 # cipherworld-antony-mse-2103-a README
 cipherworld-antony-mse-2103-a is a JavaScript library used to encode and decode .txt files.

+<p>&nbsp;</p>

-# How to install the program
+## How to install the program
-- With the command line, navigate to the directory containing the text files that you want to encrypt or decrypt.
+With the command line, navigate to the directory containing the text files that you want to encrypt or decrypt.
 Enter:
 ```
 $ npm install cipherworld-antony-mse-2103-a
 ```

+<p>&nbsp;</p>

-# Directory information
+## Directory information
 - `test_files` - Directory containing 4 test files to be encrypted or decrypted
 - `characterSets` - Directory containing the character sets that will be used for each cipher
     - `character_set.txt` is used for the `letterNumber` cipher
     - `character_set2.txt` is used for the `letterLetter` cipher
     - More character sets can be added in future

+<p>&nbsp;</p>

-# How to run code
+## How to run code
-- Navigate to the project directory through the command line.
+Navigate to the project directory through the command line.

-- The command will take 3 or 4 arguments outlined below.
+The command will take 3 or 4 arguments outlined below.

-- input :
+Input :
 ```
 $ cipherWorld [character set] [cipher] [method] [file] <key>
 ```